leoyuholo/classviz/front/collect/readme.md

 2. In `evertloader.js`, find function `initWindowEvent`, set trigger threshold for mouse events.
 3. In `datarecorder.js`, find function `track`, it combines two set of attributes, (a) the new defined in `track` like `userid, osVersion...` ,(b) proto attributes in mouse event.
 4. Please refer to API `/api/student/question/dataCollect/log1` and make sure your backend accepts the correct format.
-5. Install webpack and run `$webpack --config webpack.config.js`, then put `./bin/collect.js` in footer part of html.
+5. Install webpack and run `$webpack --config webpack.config.js`, then put `./bin/collect.js` to footer part of html.